-- 1. All areas in front of the school. - 2.
-The soccer, baseball, softball or football fields unless a coach/teacher/staff is present. - 3.
-The "W"-wing classrooms, main gym, weight training, dance, or wrestling rooms unless a coach/teacher/staff is present. - 4.
-All parking lots.
+- All areas in front of the school. - The soccer, baseball, softball or football fields unless a coach/teacher/staff is present. - 3.
+The "W"-wing classrooms, main gym, weight training, dance, or wrestling rooms unless a coach/ teacher/staff is present. - 4.
+All parking lots. - All areas north of the "N" buildings (designated white/red lines) during lunch. - Outdoor basketball court areas.
+No eating allowed.